Grace Tame: Advocacy

-Tasmania's Evidence Act had prohibited publication of information identifying survivors of sexual assault since 2001.
-In practice, this prevented Tame and other survivors speaking publicly about their experiences, even as Tame's abuser bragged about his crimes on social media.
+Tasmania's Evidence Act had prohibited the publication of information identifying survivors of sexual assault since 2001.
+In practice, this prevented Tame and other survivors from speaking publicly about their experiences, even as Tame's abuser bragged about his crimes on social media.
 Tame's case led to journalist and sexual assault survivor advocate Nina Funnell working alongside Tame to create a campaign called #LetHerSpeak, in partnership with Marque Lawyers and End Rape on Campus Australia, seeking to overturn this law and a similar law in the Northern Territory.
 The campaign attracted global support from celebrities including Alyssa Milano, Tara Moss and John Cleese, and from leaders of the MeToo movement.
 In August 2019, Tame spoke out for the first time after the campaign obtained a court order on her behalf through the Supreme Court of Tasmania winning Tame an exemption from the gag law.
 She was the first female sexual assault survivor in Tasmania to win a court order to speak about her experience.

 In October 2019, in response to the #LetHerSpeak campaign led by Funnell and featuring Tame, Attorney-General of Tasmania Elise Archer announced that legislation would be amended to allow sexual assault survivors to publicly speak out.
-Archer also announced planned changes to the wording of the crime noting that "the word relationship has connotations of consent."
+Archer also announced planned changes to the wording of the crime noting that "the word relationship has connotations of consent".
 In April 2020, the law was changed to allow Tasmanian survivors to speak out.

 Tame has become an advocate for others, focusing on helping them understand grooming and psychological manipulation and breaking down the stigma associated with sexual assault.
 She has assisted the Los Angeles Human Trafficking Squad with understanding how child grooming works.
 Tame advocates education as a means of primary prevention of child sex abuse, rather than too heavily focusing on responses, which can "fuel the unconscious belief that child sexual abuse is just a fact of life that we have to accept in our society".
 Tame wants to eradicate victim blaming and normalise speaking out, and says greater consistency is needed between federal and state laws.

 On 15 March 2021, Tame led the Women's March4Justice event in Hobart.

 On 9 February 2022, Tame and former Liberal Party parliamentary staffer and alleged rape survivor Brittany Higgins gave an address at the National Press Club of Australia, which sold out quickly and garnered a huge amount of coverage in the press and on social media.
 In her talk, Tame revealed that a "senior member" of a government-funded organisation had phoned her and, she felt, in a threatening way, asked her not to criticise the Prime Minister in her outgoing Australian of the Year speech, in the light of the forthcoming election.
 Both women advocated strongly for structural change, saying the time for talking was past.

 Grace Tame Foundation

 In December 2021, Tame founded the Grace Tame Foundation which aims for cultural and structural change to eradicate sexual abuse of children.
-Tame, her fiancé Max Heerey, and step-father, Ron Plaschke are board directors for the foundation.
+Tame, Michael Salter, Michael Bradley and Scarlett Franks are board directors for the foundation.